haskell-beam/beam/docs/user-guide/models.md

-A beam model is any single-constructer Haskell record type parameterized by a type of kind `* -> *`.
+A beam model is any single-constructor Haskell record type parameterized by a type of kind `* -> *`.
 The model must have an instance of `Generic`, `Beamable`, and `Table`. `Generic` can be derived using the `DeriveGeneric` extension of GHC. `Beamable` must be given an empty instance declaration (`instance Beamable